 You must do your due diligence with competitive market analysis before venturing into any new business.

 Today, this process is right at your fingertips.
 Gone are the days of tedious research and long hours at the library.
 Most of your research will be comprised of information found on the internet.
 However, regardless of the source of your analytical information, try following the SWOT method.

 A SWOT analysis is a strategic planning tool that helps an owner identify his/her strengths and weaknesses.
 It’s a valuable tool to use as a starting point when dissecting a plethora of information.
 It will also help you in creating a strategic marketing plan.

 Strengths: The attributes that will HELP your business.
 What are your unique skills?
 Do you have experience with your product or service?
 What do you do best?

 Weaknesses: These are the attributes that could HURT your business.
 What areas do you need improvement?
 Do you lack resources?
 What part of your business is not profitable?
 Do you know what costs you time and money?
 Lastly, what resources do you lack?

 Threats: The external conditions that could HURT your company.
 What obstacles do you face?
 Do you know the strengths of your biggest competitors?
 What are your competitors doing that you’re not?
 What’s going on in the economy?
-Are there related products and services that provide an opportunity for your venture?
+Now, are there related products and services that provide an opportunity for your venture?

-This Part 1 of the Business of Business segment only poses some of the many questions entrepreneurs face when forming a new venture.
+Part 1 of the Business of Business segment only poses some of the many questions entrepreneurs face when forming a new venture.